On the Atkinson formula for the $\zeta$ function: Introduction

 \section{Introduction}

 The search for meaningful bounds for $\zeta(s)$ in the range $0<\Re(s)<1$ has spanned more than a century.
-The classical conjecture on $L^{\infty}$ bounds, called the \textit{Lindel\"of hypothesis}, states that $\left|\zeta\left(\frac{1}{2}+it\right)\right|=o_{\varepsilon}(|t|^{\varepsilon})$ for any $\varepsilon>0$; by Hadamard's three-line theorem and the functional equation of $\zeta$, this implies in particular that $\left|\zeta(\tau+it)\right|=o_{\varepsilon}(|t|^{\varepsilon})$ for $\frac{1}{2}<\tau<1$ and $\left|\zeta(\tau+it)\right|=o_{\varepsilon}(|t|^{\frac{1}{2}-\tau+\varepsilon})$ for $0<\tau<\frac{1}{2}$.
+The classical conjecture on $L^{\infty}$ bounds, called the \textit{Lindel\"of hypothesis}, states that $\left|\zeta\left(\frac{1}{2}+it\right)\right|\ll_{\varepsilon}|t|^{\varepsilon}$ for any $\varepsilon>0$; by Hadamard's three-line theorem and the functional equation of $\zeta$, this implies in particular that $\left|\zeta(\tau+it)\right|\ll_{\varepsilon}|t|^{\varepsilon}$ for $\frac{1}{2}<\tau<1$ and $\left|\zeta(\tau+it)\right|\ll_{\varepsilon}|t|^{\frac{1}{2}-\tau+\varepsilon}$ for $0<\tau<\frac{1}{2}$.

 Bounds of order $|t|^{\frac{1-\tau}{2}+\varepsilon}$ are called \textit{convexity bounds}, and bounds with even lower exponent are called \textit{subconvexity bounds}.
-The current best bound is due to Bourgain \cite{Bou17}, who showed that $\left|\zeta\left(\frac{1}{2}+it\right)\right|=o_{\varepsilon}(|t|^{\frac{13}{84}+\varepsilon})$.
-Explicit convex bounds are given in \cite{Bac18} and \cite{Leh70}, and explicit subconvex bounds are given in \cite{For02} and \cite{PT15}.
-Lindel\"of hypothesis itself however is still unproved, be it or not in explicit form.
+The current best bound is due to Bourgain \cite{Bou17}, who showed that $\left|\zeta\left(\frac{1}{2}+it\right)\right|\ll_{\varepsilon}|t|^{\frac{13}{84}+\varepsilon}$.
+Explicit convex bounds are given in \cite{Bac18} and \cite{Leh70}, and explicit subconvex bounds are given in \cite{For02} and \cite{Hia16}.
+The Lindel\"of hypothesis itself is still unproved, be it or not in explicit form; however, we know that the Riemann hypothesis implies the Lindel\"of hypothesis, and conditional explicit bounds exist \cite{Sim22}.

 On the other hand, $L^{2}$ bounds are easier to obtain.
 Classical non-explicit versions have been known for a long time, at least since Landau (see \cite[Vol.~2, 806--819, 905--906]{Lan09}).
 Currently, for $\tau=\frac{1}{2}$ we know that